Scripts

 by an inner function is called an upvalue, or external local

-, inside the inner function.
+variable, inside the inner function.

 Notice that each execution of a local statement defines new local